mysecus/HaveIBeenPwned-ADCheck/README.md

 ![alt text](https://github.com/mysecus/HaveIBeenPwned/blob/master/pics/Extract%20Hash.png "Extract NTLM Hash")

 ## Compare AD Hash to HIBP Hash file
 At this point, all local hash extraction is complete and ready for the comparison to the HIBP Pwned hash list.
-In a small test environment, this process took approximately 30 minutes to complete.
+In a small lab environment, this process took approximately 30 minutes to complete.
 I have not had the opportunity to run this in a prod environment yet.

 1. [Download the Match-ADHashes function](https://github.com/DGG-IT/Match-ADHashes/blob/master/Match-ADHashes.ps1)
 2. Import the function by dot sourcing the file path